funkycrash/forwardjs-4-notes/day03-rethinking-async/notes.md

 * You call `.then()` to chain the promises together and control the flow.
 * You can anly pass 1 value to the promise.
 * If you need more values in one promise you need to pass them in an `Array` or `Object`
+* If you pass a function to a `.then()` whatever the function returns becomes a succesful promise resolution.